 Largemouth Bass: 10 per day, 16–20 inch PLR.
 Only one (1) fish longer than 20 inches may be harvested.

 Bluegill/Redear: 10 per day, no length limit.

 Crappie (all species): No creel or length limit

-Blue/Channel Catfish: 5 per day in combination, no length limit.
+Blue/Channel Catfish: 5 per day in combination, 16 inch minimum length limit.

 TWRA Family Fishing Lakes

 The lakes are open to fishing all week.
 Lakes will open one‑half hour before official sunrise and close one‑half hour after official sunset, except Garrett Lake which is open 24 hours a day.
 Thanksgiving Day and Christmas Day the following lakes are closed: Gibson Co., Glenn Springs, Herb Parsons, and Lake Graham.